 Section 4 - Conformance: These Bylaws must at all times be consistent with the Bylaws of the American College.
 Should the Bylaws of the American College be amended in such a manner as to render these Bylaws inconsistent therewith, then these Bylaws shall be amended to eliminate said inconsistency.
 The Board of the Michigan College shall have and retain the right to make such modifications as necessary to assure conformance with the Bylaws of the American College, subject to ratification by the Chapter membership at the next Annual Meeting.

-Section 5 Adoption: The Michigan College adopted the latest revision to these current bylaws on July 2, 201.
+Section 5 – Date of Adoption by Chapter: The Michigan College adopted the latest revision to these current bylaws on July 29, 2019.

+Section 6 – Date of Approval by College: The College most recently approved these bylaws on________.

 Article XIII - MISCELLANEOUS

-Section 1 - Executive Director: An Executive Director may be appointed by the Board for a term and at a stipend to be fixed by the Board.
+Section 1 - Executive Director: An Executive Director may be appointed hired by the Board for a term and at a stipend to be fixed by the Board.
 The Executive Director shall, under the direction of the Board, perform such duties of the Secretary and Treasurer as may be assigned by the Board.
 The Executive Director shall perform such other duties as the Board may describe, by job description or otherwise, including but not limited to maintenance of adequate and proper records of the Michigan College; maintenance of an accurate record of the minutes and transactions of the Annual Meeting, meetings of the Board and Executive Committee; service as official recording secretary of those bodies; supervision of any and all other employees and agents of the Michigan College, and exercise of such other powers, duties and responsibilities as may from time to time be prescribed by the Board or these Bylaws.
 The Executive Director shall serve as an ex-officio, non-voting member of the Board and all Committees of the Michigan College.

 Section 2 - Annual Report: The Board shall, not later than ninety (90) days after the Annual Meeting, make available to the members an annual report on the status of the Michigan College.
 The Board shall present a report to the members at the Annual Meeting on the financial condition of the Michigan College.